Election-Tech-Initiative/electionguard/docs/develop/Applications.md

 # Applications

 There are many different paths for creating applications that work using ElectionGuard.
 For many of these paths, there are reference implementations that can be forked or used as examples or used as packages.
 Many reference implementations include packaging or containerization for easy consumption.
 Below are some examples of paths a developer could take when developing using ElectionGuard.
-This is by no means the limit and some of these paths can be combined for different applications and use cases.
+This list is by no means complete and some of these paths can be combined for different applications and use cases.

 If you develop an app for ElectionGuard, we suggest you [utilize our badges][badges] to indicate which version of the specification your application targets.